TaleLearnCode/Ch-ch-ch-changes/Demos/DemoScript.md

 2. Create a container within the *replicateData* database labeled *presentations* with a partition key named *eventId*

-3. Create a container within the *replicateData* database labeled *presentationsByTag* with a partition key named *tagId*
+3. Create a container within the *replicateData* database labeled *.* with a partition key named *tagId*

 4. Validate the following properties within the *Demonstrator* Settings class:
 * DataFolderPath